ishfulthinking/Python-Hand-Gesture-Recognition/README.md

     else:
         region_pair = segment(region)
         if region_pair is not None:
+            # If we have the regions segmented successfully, show them in another window for the user.
             (thresholded_region, segmented_region) = region_pair
             cv2.drawContours(region, [segmented_region], -1, (255, 255, 255))
             cv2.imshow("Segmented Image", region)